Srivijaya: Chola invasion

-The contributary factors in the decline of Srivijaya were foreign piracy and raids that disrupted trade and security in the region.
+The factors in the decline of Srivijaya were foreign piracy and raids that disrupted trade and security in the region.
 Rajendra Chola, the Chola king from Tamil Nadu in South India, launched naval raids on ports of Srivijaya in 1025.
 His navy sailed swiftly to Sumatra using monsoon winds, made a stealth attack and raided Srivijaya's 14 ports.
 The strike took Srivijaya by surprise and unprepared; they first ransacked the capital city of Palembang and then swiftly moved on to other ports including Kadaram (modern Kedah).

 The Cholas are known to have benefitted from both piracy and foreign trade.
-At times, the Chola seafaring led to outright plunder and conquest as far as Southeast Asia.
+At times, the Chola's seafaring led to outright plunder and conquest as far as Southeast Asia.
 An inscription of King Rajendra states that he had captured the King of Kadaram, Sangrama Vijayatunggavarman, son of Mara Vijayatunggavarman, and plundered many treasures including the Vidhyadara-torana, the jewelled 'war gate' of Srivijaya adorned with great splendour.

-According to the 15th-century Malay annals Sejarah Melayu, Rajendra Chola I after the successful naval raid in 1025 married Onang Kiu, the daughter of Vijayottunggavarman.
+According to the 15th-century Malay Annals, Rajendra Chola I after the successful naval raid in 1025 married Onang Kiu, the daughter of Vijayottunggavarman.
 This invasion forced Srivijaya to make peace with the Javanese kingdom of Kahuripan.
 The peace deal was brokered by the exiled daughter of Vijayottunggavarman, who managed to escape the destruction of Palembang, and came to the court of King Airlangga in East Java.
 She also became the queen consort of Airlangga named Dharmaprasadottungadevi and, in 1035, Airlangga constructed a Buddhist monastery named Srivijayasrama dedicated to his queen consort.